clem248/SalesForceDevelopment/README.md

 What i didnt do?
 I didn't add a button on Account layout that would lead to Order Management page.
 I didnt create an unmanaged package, cause it needed 70% coverege with test of apex classes, while i had only around 40% and didnt know how to make more.
 Also OrderItemTrigger's 51% coverege wasnt counted while creating unmanaged package and always gave me an error.
 So, i tried to create it but i failed.

 Overall, i'm quite satisfied with the work i have done.
-I see problems, mistakes in it , i also see solutions and ways to upgrade it.
+I see problems, mistakes in my work , but i also see solutions and ways to upgrade it.

 Thank you)